ephemer4l/Contents/docs/configuration/split-ssh.md

 Although the database file is encrpyted with your password, if you haven't taken any protective measures, it can be bruteforced.
 Some tips for securing your keys against a `vault` compromise include:
 * Hide the \*.kdbx file by simply renaming the file extension (e.g. \*.zip).
 Keep in mind this is not likely to stop dedicated adversaries from finding your \*.kdbx file.
-* Add a second encryption layer (e.g. with VeraCrypt, \*.7z with password).
-Keep in mind that the adversary can just wait for you to decrypt your file and steal it then.
 * Adjust the encrpytion settings in KeePassXC as per the [KeePassXC documentation][KeePassXC User Guide].

 ## Current limitations